Elythaq/elythar.io/README.md

 ## 📜 License

 This repository and all original code, including the sidebar navigation UI and supporting logic, are **proprietary and not open source**.
-All rights reserved © 2024–present, Elythar.io / [Your Name or Company].
+All rights reserved © 2024–present, Elythar.io / [Fadi Helal].

 You **may not copy, modify, redistribute, or use this codebase or its components for commercial or non-commercial purposes without explicit written permission** from the author.

-*If you are interested in collaboration or licensing, please contact: [your.email@domain.com]*
+*If you are interested in collaboration or licensing, please contact: [fadi.helal@pm.me]*

 ---